-Program operation may be interrupted as often as system request.
+4. Program operation may be interrupted as often as system request.
 The minimum timing of tPRS must be observed before issuing the next program suspend command.
-However, in order for a Program operation to make progress, the average tPRS in resume-to-suspend loop(s) must be more than 100us.
+However, in order for an Program operation to make progress, tPRS $\geq$ 100us must be included in resume-to-suspend loop(s).
 Not 100% tested.

-Erase operation may be interrupted as often as system request.
+5. Erase operation may be interrupted as often as system request.
 The minimum timing of tERS must be observed before issuing the next erase suspend command.
-However, in order for an Erase operation to make progress, the average tERS in resume-to-suspend loop(s) must be more than 100us.
+However, in order for an Erase operation to make progress, tERS $\geq$ 100us must be included in resume-to-suspend loop(s).
 Notes.
 Not 100% tested.

-Latency time is required to complete Erase/Program Suspend operation.
+6. Latency time is required to complete Erase/Program Suspend operation.